confluentinc/examples/microservices-orders/docs/index.rst

 The Orders Service also includes a blocking HTTP GET so that clients can read their own writes.
 In this way we bridge the synchronous, blocking paradigm of a Restful interface with the asynchronous, non-blocking processing performed server-side.

-Finally there is a very simple email service.
+Finally there is a simple service that sends emails and another that collates orders and makes them available in a search index using Elasticsearch.

 .. figure:: images/microservices-exercises-combined.jpg
     :alt: image